jenkinsci/acceptance-test-harness/docs/FIXTURES.md

 a mechanism and convention to define/use fixtures inside [Docker](http://docker.io/).
 They are defined in `./fixtures/*`

+## General instructions

+See the [documentation for the `docker-fixtures` library](https://github.com/jenkinsci/docker-fixtures/blob/master/README.md#usage) for general usage.
+Acceptance tests however use a different injection style rather than `DockerRule`; see below.

 ## Running/skipping Docker tests

 JUnit Tests that require docker fixtures are marked with `@WithDocker` annotation.